 Belize Adventure Week

-We start at a beach lodge in a coastal village, transferring to the jungle early the next morning for waterfall rappelling and ziplining on the longest zipline in Central America.
-From there we transfer to western Belize to spend two days learning to kayak on the Mopan River, exploring the Mayan Ruins of Xunantunich, and cave kayaking in Belize before finishing up in Belize City.
+Your adventure starts at a jungle resort in Western Belize.
+We spend the next three days venturing into the Actun Tunichil Muknal (ATM) caves, learning to kayak on the Mopan River, exploring the Mayan Ruins of Xunantunich, and cave kayaking in Belize before finishing up in Belize City.
 If you only have 4 days in Belize you can join us for the first few days of this adventure as a stand-alone package.

-Mid-week we travel far out to sea to Slickrock’s exclusive Long Caye Resort Belize at Glover’s Reef, a National Marine Reserve.
+Mid-week we travel far out to sea to Slickrock’s exclusive Long Caye Resort Belize at Glover’s Reef, a National Marine Reserve and UNESCO World Heritage Site.
 Here we use sea kayaks to access snorkeling sites and other islands in the atoll.
 We have top-notch surf kayaks, surf boards, and paddleboards to take advantage of our private wave.
 Fully-outfitted fishing kayaks and windsurfing rigs for all levels complete our amazing fleet of sport gear.
 World-class kitesurfing and scuba diving are also available for an extra fee.

 We spend 3 nights on the island, with guided sport activity and instruction sessions offered from early morning until late at night.
 The island portion of the package is also available as a stand alone, 5-night adventure tour.

 Our Belize eco-resort is powered by the sun and wind, and our Belize beach bungalows are perched right on the shore.
 Our huge open-air dining hall is the center of island life, where you enjoy cold drinks and home-cooked meals.
 Our composting toilets and showers pumped by the sun complete our eco-friendly set-up.
 Long Caye offers a backdrop few locations can match.
 We are the only adventure tour operator in Belize with a private island!

 No Experience Needed